Here’s How a Lack of Web Security Can Harm SEO Potential

 Secure Certificates Affect Rankings

-One of the most important aspects of web security to consider is the presence of secure HTTPs certificates.
-Especially for brands that transmit or receive sensitive information such as payment data, secure certificates are a must-have solution.
+One of the most important aspects of web security to consider is the presence of secure HTTPs certificates, pages with unsecured connections indicates lack of protection on the site and gives exposure to potential data leak.
+Especially for brands that transmit or receive sensitive information such as payment data, secure certificates, are a must-have solution.
 Increasingly, brands and businesses can obtain secure certificates for their websites for no charge, meaning that pinging search engines with an unsecure indicator is no longer required.

 Websites that lack secure certificates are at risk of being indirectly penalized in search engine results pages (SERPs).
 Given search engines have a vested interest in ensuring that the results they display are secure, websites that are operating with HTTP protocols rather than HTTPS stand to lose a lot of visibility and traffic in the process.
 Given the free to low cost dynamic surrounding secure certificates today, there is no excuse not to upgrade.